 by Anne De Wolf, Principal Designer of ARCIFORM

 Portland’s neighborhoods are full of historic homes.
 Preserving the stories that these architectural treasures tell is what we love to do at ARCIFORM.
 Knowing what defines the popular architectural styles that are a part of Portland’s history is important.
 The easiest way to know the different styles is to understand what was going on during the time when they were popular.
 Architecture reflects the fashion, science, and industry of the times.
-If you work within the home industry, knowing the correct terminology will make you feel more confident in your career, and you’ll easily win over your clients with your expertise.

 Let’s start with the first home that was built in Portland: a log cabin.
 This home was built in 1843, downtown on Washington and Main street, by Asa Lovejoy and Francis Pettygrove.
 From there, our beautiful city spread in all directions.